 Dave Beery from Daves Island Instruments we collaborated on many

 different things and experiments.
-One exciting thing is a new hybrid
+Dave is an amazing

 tuner, with over 20 years experience making pan drums and now handpans

 as well.
 I built my own shop with custom made tools and tuning rings.